DanielLiui/ASL-letter-classifiers/README.md

 preprocess_images("dir_name", "X_numpy_output_name", "y_numpy_output_name", n_images_per_letter, img_size)
 ```
 to save the input images and output labels as numpy arrays called <X_numpy_output_name>.npy and <y_numpy_output_name>.npy. <br>
-- n_images_per_letter is the number of images from the start of each letter folder to use.
+- n_images_per_letter - the number of images from the start of each letter folder to use
-- img_size will be the resized width and height of each image.
+- img_size - the resized width and height of each image

+There are also other preprocessing functions available.

 <br>